2026 IQIM Seminars

 Organizing Committee

 The IQIM Seminar Series is organized by a committee of graduate students and postdocs.
-Contact any one of us if you have any questions or wish to participate.
+You can reach the seminar committee by email at: iqim_seminar_committee@caltech.edu Or contact any of the committee members directly if you have any questions or wish to participate.

-A list of all talks, including upcoming speakers can be found at on the Caltech master calendar.
+A list of all talks, including upcoming speakers can be found at on the Caltech institute calendar.
+A summary of upcoming Quantum Science talks is available on the Quantum Science and Engineering website

 Date Speaker Talk Title